libktx/ktx/assets-async/README.md

 - `get: T` - returns a loaded asset or throws `MissingAssetException` if the asset is unavailable.
 - `getOrNull: T?` - returns a loaded asset or `null` if the asset is unavailable.
-- `getAsync: Deferred<T>` - returns a `Deferred` reference to the asset if it was scheduled for loading.
+- `getAsync: Deferred<T>` - returns a `Deferred` reference to the asset.
 Suspending `await()` can be called to obtain the asset instance. `isCompleted` can be used to check if the asset loading was finished.
 - `load: T` _(suspending)_ - schedules asset for asynchronous loading.
 Suspends the coroutine until the asset is fully loaded.
 Resumes the coroutine and returns the asset once it is loaded.
+- `loadAsync: Deferred<T>` - schedules asset for asynchronous loading.
+Returns a `Deferred` reference to the asset which will be completed after the loading is finished.
 - `unload: Boolean` _(suspending)_ - unloads the selected asset.
 If the asset is no longer referenced, it will be removed from the storage and disposed of.
 Suspends the coroutine until the asset is unloaded.
 Returns `true` is the selected asset was present in storage or `false` if the asset was absent.